nodejs/nodejs.dev/content/learn/getting-started/node-with-web-assembly.en.md

 category: learn
 ---

-[**WebAssembly**](https://webassembly.org) is a high-performance assembly-like language that can be compiled from a myriad of languages including C/C++, Rust, and AssemblyScript.
-As of right now, it is supported by Chrome, Firefox, Safari, Edge, and Node.js!
+**[WebAssembly](https://webassembly.org)** is a high-performance assembly-like language that can be compiled from various languages, including C/C++, Rust, and AssemblyScript.
+Currently, it is supported by Chrome, Firefox, Safari, Edge, and Node.js!

 The WebAssembly specification details two file formats, a binary format called a WebAssembly Module with a `.wasm` extension and corresponding text representation called WebAssembly Text format with a `.wat` extension.